ddeutils/ddedocs/docs/daily-work.md

 and build solutions that enhance the data infrastructure’s scalability, efficiency, and robustness.

+!!! example

-Example: Planning a session to develop a new ETL process for integrating a recently acquired data source involves uninterrupted hours where the engineer can design, code, and iteratively test the pipeline, ensuring it meets the organization’s data standards and performance criteria.
+    Planning a session to develop a new ETL process for integrating a recently acquired data source involves uninterrupted hours where the engineer can design, code, and iteratively test the pipeline, ensuring it meets the organization’s data standards and performance criteria.

+---

 ### Strategic Scheduling for Maximum Impact